AlchlcDvl/RoleIconRecolors/README.md

 # Fancy UI Mod

 With this mod you can edit (most) visual renditions of the game to your own liking!
-Paired with the Color Swapper, Text Editor and Misc Role Customisations mods, you now have an *almost* fully customisable game experience!
+Paired with the Text Editor and Soundpacks mods, you now have an *almost* fully customisable game experience!

 -----------------------